evgenyb/aks-workshops/02-aks-advanced-configuration/labs/lab-05/readme.md

 ## Task #2 - create KeyVault and create new secret

-As described at tha application use-case, our `api-b` application needs to get access to the secrets fromm the key-vault.
+As described at tha application use-case, our `api-b` application needs to get access to the secrets from the key-vault.
 Let's create new `iac-ws2-<YOUR-NAME>-api-b-kv` key-vault in `iac-ws2-rg` resource group.

 ```bash